argoproj/argo-cd/docs/developer-guide/test-e2e.md

 # E2E Tests

-This [directory](../../test) contains E2E tests and test applications.
+The test [directory](../../test) contains E2E tests and test applications.
 The tests assume that Argo CD services are installed into `argocd-e2e` namespace or cluster in current context.
 A throw-away namespace `argocd-e2e***` is created prior to the execution of the tests.
 The throw-away namespace is used as a target namespace for test applications.

 The [/test/e2e/testdata](../../test/e2e/testdata) directory contains various Argo CD applications.
 Before test execution directory is copies into `/tmp/argocd-e2e***` temp directory and used in tests as a